Do you wanna know How To Make Fluffy Poha at home which is soft and moist.

 So here’s the truth; I used to suck at making poha a year from now.
 Nope could not get it right- sometime too dry and sometime too mushy.
 I even burnt my onions one time and it tasted so bad.
 Not a pretty pic.
 Does that happen to you too??

 Growing up in the north I wasn’t well acquainted with Poha.
 Its more of a Mumbai breakfast.
 My breakfast included lot of parathas and egg.
 But I can say now I make killer Poha like any yummy poha stall you can find maybeee better?…..too much.
 OK enough with self praising ???

-So before learning how to make poha some of the special tips & tricks⤵
+So before learning how to make fluffy poha some of the special tips & tricks to make soft poha⤵

 - Lets start with onions first.
 I like my poha with chunkier onions but some put really finely chopped onions.

 - I have added frozen peas which I have thawed for 5 mins in boiling water.
-If using fresh cook them sperately to avoid raw peas in you poha.
+If using fresh cook them separately to avoid raw peas in you poha.

 - I do also like to add veggies sometimes like carrots, capsicum, French beans all finely chopped.
 Toss them all with onions only.
 Totally optional.

-- Now a special tip for soaking poha- just wash them till it gets wet in a strainer and leave.
+- Now a special tip for how to soak poha- just wash poha till it gets wet in a strainer and leave.
+Never soak poha, just rinse with water and leave it to strain.
 Timings is important here.
 There should be enough moisture in the poha to be fluffy not mushy or dry.
 Its best to soak poha when you have chopped everything and ready to go.